yannsadowski/TemplatePytorchProject/conf/explenation.md

-# Time Series Regression Configuration Guide
+# Project Configuration Guide

-This guide provides an overview of the configuration setup for the Time Series Regression project.
+This guide provides an overview of the configuration setup for the Pytorch project.
 The configuration is organized using YAML files and Python scripts to streamline data processing, model training, prediction, and experiment tracking.

 ## Directory Structure

 The main configuration files and directories are structured as follows:

 ```
-D:\code\TemplatePytorchProject_LSTM\conf
+D:\code\TemplatePytorchProject\conf
 │
 ├── data
 │   ├── __pycache__